Agoric/documentation/main/guides/orchestration/orchestration-basics/contract.md

 ### Type Definitions and Shapes

-These definitions create shapes for validating the structure of amounts and orchestration powers.
+The following definitions create shapes for validating the structure of `amount` and Orchestration powers.

 ```js
 const SingleAmountRecord = M.and(